 2. Leonardo, the 77-Million-Year-Old Brachylophosaurus

-Researchers have estimated that this dinosaur lived 77 million years ago and was around 4 years old when it took its last breath.
+Researchers have estimated that this dinosaur lived 77 million years ago and was around four years old when it took its last breath.
 The consensus is that Leonardo collapsed into the water after it died, which helped to preserve much of its soft tissue.

 This specimen is one of the most impressive dinosaurs ever discovered, and it was even featured in the Guinness Book of World Records.
 Fossilized soft tissue covers around 90 percent of Leonardo's body.
 The remarkable animal still possesses skin, scales, muscle tissue, nail material, foot pads, and a beak.

 Researchers discovered skin impressions on the underside of Leonardo's skull and along its legs, ribcage, left arm, and neck.
 Its throat tissue and right shoulder muscle remain intact.
-2 and 3-D X-rayed images have indicated that some internal organs may still exist as well.
+2-D and 3-D X-rayed images have indicated that some internal organs may still exist as well.

 The examination of Leonardo's well-preserved body has allowed scientists to conclude that the base of this species' neck was heavily muscled.
 They also found that the soft tissue of the upper neck was placed in an elevated position and ran much higher than was previously depicted in drawings.
-Artists' reconstructions initially just followed the curvature of the vertebral column while filling much of the bend between the dinosaur's front back area and head.
+Artists' reconstructions initially just followed the curvature of the vertebral column while filling much of the bend between dinosaur's back area and head.

 Leonardo's back possesses a midline frill consisting of triangular or hatchet-shaped projections.
 These projections appear to be separated individually from one another and are positioned as extensions of each of the vertebral column's neural spines.
 The second, third, and fourth digits of the specimen's hand are covered by a soft tissue "mitten."